Masters Mountaineering

 Click below to explore each resource further.

-Eva Steinwald is 61 years old and proving that it’s never too late to start something big.
-Originally from Germany and now based in Boise, Idaho, Eva is climbing the Seven Summits by the age of 70—a goal she’s calling her 7 Summits x 70.
+Eva Steinwald is 63 years old and proving that it’s never too late to start something big.
+Originally from Germany and now based in Boise, Idaho, Eva is climbing the Seven Summits by the age of 70, a goal she’s calling her 7 Summits x 70.
 She didn’t grow up in the mountains and didn’t put on crampons or carry an ice axe until her 60s.
 But after losing her husband, she found healing and purpose in the mountains.

 It started with Idaho’s Mount Borah, where Eva pushed through her fear of heights and made it to the summit in tears.
 That moment changed everything.
 In 2021, she climbed Mount Rainier without ever having worn a harness or helmet.
 “I felt like I was on Everest,” she says.
 That climb gave her the courage to trek to Everest Base Camp the following year—and now, she’s back in the Khumbu, climbing Everest with CTSS and completing her first rotation.

-Since that first climb, Eva’s ticked off Aconcagua and Denali, and she’s just getting started.
-Her 7 Summits x 70 goal isn’t just about standing on the world’s highest peaks—it’s about honoring the life she’s lived, the one she’s building, and the purpose she’s found along the way.
+Since that first climb, Eva’s ticked off Aconcagua, Denali, and now Everest, and she’s just getting started.
+Her 7 Summits x 70 goal isn’t just about standing on the world’s highest peaks; it’s about honoring the life she’s lived, the one she’s building, and the purpose she’s found along the way.
 “The mountains rescued me,” she says.
 And now, she’s climbing them—one summit at a time.

 Help Us Shape Our Masters Mountaineering Program